 To test the theory, the researchers compared older male trout (those between 18 and 37 years old) from two lakes with younger male trout (those between 4 and 10 years old).
 They looked at a few key markers of aging, including the overall condition of their bodies, sperm quality and the length of their telomeres, bits of DNA at the end of chromosomes that tend to fall apart as we age.

 The same experiment on humans would have looked quite different.
-Human body condition deteriorates noticeably as we get older (to put it bluntly).
+The human body deteriorates noticeably as we get older (to put it bluntly).
 And studies show that human telomeres get shorter as we age.

 But, as the trout study shows, it may not necessarily have to be that way.
 If the scientists’ hypothesis is correct, their environment and lifestyle have led the trout to a very different process of aging.
 Without the need to reproduce while young, they may be able to expend their energy on things like DNA and cellular repair, helping to keep their bodies working smoothly even as they get older.